bhartiy/learnsellacious/pages/47.datasheet-component/default.md

 #### Cofiguration
 Separate view is provided for datasheet configuration which will give options to manage the elements in datasheet list view as well as detail page.

 **1.** For that first make a datasheet configuration menu if not done already.
+To Know more how to make Backofiice menu go to https://www.sellacious.com/documentation-v2#/learn/settings/menu-manager

 ![](Screenshot%202020-08-07%20at%203.42.14%20PM.png)